 I have some questions about UFO as well.
 Is it ok to ask about your old band as well?

 Have you heard any of their never albums with Vinnie Moore?

-This is a little same kind of situation when you first time left UFO in 1979, did you ever listen their Paul Chapman era albums at all?
+This is the same kind of situation as when you first time left UFO in 1979.
+Did you ever listen to their Paul Chapman era albums at all?

-I never listen to… Personally I don’t listen to music so why should I listen to UFO?
-It would be the last thing I listen to but I’m not interested to… I’m here to create.
+I never listen to any music.
+I don’t listen to music, so why should I listen to UFO?
+It would be the last thing I listen to, but I’m not interested in listening to music.
+I’m here to create.
 I’m not here to listen.
-I want to create, I want to have space to create.
+I want to create, and I want to have space to create.
 I don’t need any stuff that “zzzzzzzzzz”… I just create.
 I have fun creating.

-In 1994 SCHENKER/McAuley was slowly disbanded and you then decided to rejoin UFO.
-In brief, what made you to go back with your former band mates back then?
+In 1994 SCHENKER/McAuley was slowly disbanded, and you then decided to rejoin UFO.
+In brief, what made you go back with your former bandmates back then?

-OK, they have asked me many times over the years and I always said “No, no, don’t even ask!”
+OK, they have asked me many times over the years, and I always said, “No, no, don’t even ask!”
 Eventually, they even asked my sister to join them.
-I have no clue regarding what goes on in their heads but I think they may think the name is important or something, I don’t know?!
+I have no clue what goes on in their heads, but I think they may think the name is important or something.
+I don’t know?!
 But, she only lasted seven days. (laughs)